 Kiflu stood next to a fence post where he could see the whole complex.
 He watched with curiosity as two of the strange soldiers approached the prison control post in unison from different angles.
 The third climbed on top of one of the boxcars to cover his companions.
 Their every move signaled rehearsal and stealth.

 Two Eritrean soldiers exited the control post and stretched.
 Then they each flinched suddenly, reached for their sidearms, and then collapsed on the ground.

-As Kiflu studied the scene before him, he realized that he had heard no gunfire.
+As Kiflu studied the scene before him, he realized that he’d heard no gunfire.
 He crouched as the rest of the Eritrean soldiers poured out of their post with their very loud carbines ablaze.
-They fired blindly as their eyes were not accustomed to the dim lighting.
+They fired blindly as their eyes weren’t accustomed to the dim lighting.
 The three invaders dropped the prison guards one at a time.
 The last three guards made a stubborn stand from the doorway, but were quickly flushed out by a stun grenade.

 Kiflu stood again, dumbfounded.
 He raised his hands, as if surrendering to the inconceivable, and against orders once again, he ran down the slope into the camp.
 When he reached the command post, Kiflu paused next to one dead Eritrean soldier, only to find that there was no blood.

 “He will be well in one hour,” the stranger who spoke bad Arabic assured Kiflu.
 “He is only…uh…sleeping.”